leecharlenej/theodinproject/Notes/foundations.md

 | To grab element references |`document.querySelector()`, `document.querySelectorAll()`, `document.getElementById()`, `document.getElementsByTagName()` | Declare var as constant because want to store result and not accidentally reassign it. |

 - Refer to dom-example.html.

+- Event: Action that occurred in web browser.
+- Event flow: Order in which events are received on page from element where event occurs and propagated thru DOM tree.
+- 2 main models: (1) Event bubbling (To `document`/ `window`.)
+(2) Event capturing
+- DOM Level 2 Event flow: Event flow = Event bubbling, event occurring at exact element (target phase), then event capturing.
+- When event occurs, web browser passes an Event object to event handler.
+This object is only accessible inside event handler.
+Once all event handlers have been executed, the event object is automatically destroyed.
+- `addEventListener()`: TO register an event that connects an event to an event listener.
+- Event handler: Function that is called when an event occurs.